 Is an Investment Pathway the best option for me?

 The choice is yours.
 Our Investment Pathways have been designed as a simple choice for you.
 However, everyone’s personal circumstances are different so it’s worth looking at other investment options we provide that might better suit your needs.
-And, you can always shop around by comparing different product providers and investment options.

 Do I have to choose an Investment Pathway?